 Anyone eligible to attend university may enrol in 100-level Antarctic Studies courses.

-While you cannot major in Antarctic Studies as an undergraduate student, you can take any of the following as part of any degree:
+While you cannot major or minor in Antarctic Studies as an undergraduate student, you can take courses in the subject as part of any degree.

 200-level and beyond

 ANTA 201 is a course which requires at least two 100-level courses completed previously in either Antarctic Studies, Biological Sciences, Geography, or Geology, as it builds on the information from those courses.